 In 2015, the Organization for Economic Co-operation and Development (OECD) released their Final Report on Action 14 – Making Dispute Resolution Mechanisms More Effective – as part of the G20 Base Erosion and Profit Shifting (BEPS) Project.
 This Final Report highlights the following: “eliminating opportunities for cross-border tax avoidance and evasion and the effective and efficient prevention of double taxation are critical to building an international tax system that supports economic growth and a resilient global economy.”
 Nevertheless, these measures should not result in punishing compliant taxpayers with further uncertainty and unintended double taxation.
-Therefore, ensuring that profits are taxed where value is created – prescribed as BEPS Project’s fundamental initiative – similarly requires improving dispute resolution mechanisms between the competent authorities.
+Therefore, supporting taxpayer rights by ensuring that profits are taxed where value is created – prescribed as BEPS Project’s fundamental initiative – similarly requires improving dispute resolution mechanisms between the competent authorities.

 Article 25 of the OECD Model Tax Convention on Income and on Capital (OECD Model Tax Convention) grants taxpayers the opportunity to entrust the corresponding competent authorities with resolving tax disputes which have arisen from the interpretation and application of the convention by means of the MAP, irrespective of the remedies available under domestic law.
 However, in the event that the authorities do not reach an agreement within two years, the unresolved issue may be submitted to arbitration at the request of the taxpayer.